• News

 Our Commitments

-Further, we have a shared commitment with Indigenous Tourism BC to create a unified tourism industry in BC—one that enriches the experiences and connections that tourism provides, and that respects and provides benefits for Indigenous Peoples, cultures, and lands, for generations to come.
+We also have a shared commitment with Indigenous Tourism BC to create a unified tourism industry in BC—one that enriches the experiences and connections that tourism provides, and that respects and provides benefits for Indigenous Peoples, cultures, and lands, for generations to come.

 We heard from the industry, in particular Community DMOs and visitor services, that they are looking to us to help assist them and non-Indigenous identifying businesses in increasing their awareness and understanding of working with Indigenous Peoples.
+We are committed to supporting connections between Indigenous and non-Indigenous Peoples through our programs and services.

 Indigenous History, Culture & Experiences